9.3 Data Privacy, Confidentiality, and Access

 Confidentiality in Everyday Workflows

-Confidentiality failures often happen in ordinary tasks.
-HR may attach the wrong file, send a spreadsheet with hidden columns, leave reports in a shared printer, discuss a complaint in an open area, or give a manager broader access than needed.
-The operational answer is not simply to tell people to be careful.
-HR should design workflows that reduce the chance of accidental disclosure.
+Most breaches happen during ordinary tasks: attaching the wrong file, sending a spreadsheet with hidden columns, leaving a report on a shared printer, discussing a complaint in an open area, or over-provisioning a manager.
+The fix is not "tell people to be careful", it is to design workflows that reduce accidental disclosure.

-• Use secure channels for sensitive documents rather than personal email or unsecured shared folders.
+• Use secure, approved channels for sensitive documents, not personal email or open shared folders.

-• Redact unnecessary fields before sending reports outside HR.
+• Redact unnecessary fields before any report leaves HR.

 • Train HR users on confidentiality expectations and escalation steps.

-• Remove access promptly after transfers, separations, or vendor role changes.
+• Revoke access promptly after transfers, separations, or vendor role changes.

 Test Your Knowledge

-A supervisor asks HR for an employee's medical diagnosis to understand a work restriction.
-What should HR do?
+A supervisor asks HR for an employee's medical diagnosis to understand a lifting restriction.
+Under the ADA, what should HR do?

 A